Introduction

 What is the difference between traditional and sustainable project management?

-Sustainable project management integrates environmental, social, and economic considerations throughout the project lifecycle, whereas traditional approaches primarily focus on time, cost, and scope.
+Sustainable project management focuses on incorporating environmental, social, and economic factors throughout the project lifecycle, while traditional project management emphasises time, cost, and scope constraints.

 How can I incorporate sustainability into my existing project management framework?

-Begin by integrating sustainability goals into your project charter, conducting stakeholder analyses with a sustainability lens, and incorporating sustainability metrics into your monitoring and control processes.
+Incorporate sustainability goals into the project charter, conduct a sustainability-focused stakeholder analysis, and integrate sustainability metrics into monitoring and control processes.

 What are some common sustainability metrics used in project management?